prnthp/vive-tracker-ghost/README.md

 1. Velcro: Any hook-and-loop long enough to wrap around your hand twice should work

 ## Padding
-You should add some foam/rubber padding underneath so it reduces conforms nicely with your hand or limb.
+You should add some foam/rubber padding underneath so it conforms nicely with your hand or limb.

 Enjoy!